drush-ops/drush/docs/commands.md

 With this configuration in place, global commands may be placed as described in the Site-Wide Drush Commands section above.
 Global commandfiles may not declare any dependencies of their own; they may only use those dependencies already available via the autoloader.

 !!! tip

     1. The filename must be have a name like Commands/ExampleCommands.php
        1. The prefix `Example` can be whatever string you want.
        1. The file must end in `Commands.php`
         1. The directory above `Commands` must be one of:
             1. A Folder listed in the 'include' option.
 Include may be provided via [config](#global-drush-commands) or via CLI.
             1.  ../drush, /drush or /sites/all/drush.
 These paths are relative to Drupal root.

-It is recommended that you avoid global Drush commands, and favor site-wide or PSR4 discovered commandfiles instead.
-If you really need a command or commands that are not part of any Drupal site, consider making a stand-alone script or custom .phar instead.
-See [ahoy](https://github.com/ahoy-cli/ahoy), [Robo](https://github.com/consolidation/robo) and [g1a/starter](https://github.com/g1a/starter) as potential starting points.

-!!! warning "Symlinked packages"
-While it is good practice to make your custom commands into a Composer package, please beware that symlinked packages (by using the composer repository type [Path](https://getcomposer.org/doc/05-repositories.md#path)) will **not** be discovered by Drush.
-When in development, it is recommended to [specify your package's](https://github.com/drush-ops/drush/blob/12.x/examples/example.drush.yml#L52-L67) path in your `drush.yml` to have quick access to your commands.